galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 Genome assembly is the process of joining together DNA sequencing fragments into longer pieces, ideally up to chromosome lengths.The DNA fragments are produced by DNA sequencing machines, and are called "reads".
 These are in lengths of about 150 nucleotides (base pairs), to up to a million+ nucleotides, depending on the sequencing technology used.
 Currently, most reads are from Illumina (short), PacBio (long) or Oxford Nanopore (long and extra-long).

 It is difficult to assemble plant genomes as they are often large (for example, 3,000,000,000 base pairs), have many repeat regions (such as transposons), and may be polyploid.
 This tutorial shows genome assembly for a smaller data set - the plant chloroplast genome - a single circular chromosome which is typically about 160,000 base pairs.
+It is thought that the the chloroplast evolved from a cyanobacteria that was living in plant cells.

-We will use a subset of a real data set from sweet potato, from the paper {% cite Zhou2018 %}.
+In this tutorial, we will use a subset of a real data set from sweet potato, from the paper {% cite Zhou2018 %}.
+To find out more about each of the tools used here, see the tool panel page for a summary and links to more information.

 >### Agenda
 > In this tutorial we will deal with: